-- 1 letter of the participant's consent to bear economic and physical risks - 2 letter of consent from the participant's supervisor - 3 doctor's letter with agreement of her training participation.
+- 1. letter of the participant's consent to bear economic and physical risks - 2. letter of consent from the participant's supervisor - 3. doctor's letter with permission of her training participation.

-Please ask National Staffs in JICA office for the details.
+Please ask JICA Staff for the details.

 (2) Questionnaire: to be submitted with the Application Form.
-Fill in Annex I of this General Information, and submit it along with the Application Form.
+Fill in Annex I of this

+General Information, and submit it along with the Application Form.